nronzel/pyrealescrape/README.md

-# Realescrape
+# PyRealescrape

-Realescrape is a listing scraper for Realtor.com
+PyRealescrape is a listing scraper for Realtor.com

 ## Dependencies